tddfellow/tddfellow.github.io/source/_posts/2017-03-13-build-your-own-testing-framework-part-6-test-suite-does-not-run-all-tests.markdown

 };
 ```

-This might be a bit complex at first.
+That might be a bit complex at first.
 Let's take a closer look how this test is supposed to work:

 1. First of all, we do assert that there was an assertion failure about all tests required to run.
-2. Inside of the action for this assertion we create and run new test suite with two tests:
+2. Inside of the action for this assertion we create and run the new test suite with two tests:
     - test with the `runTestSuite` without process spy provided
     - empty test that should also execute

 If we run this test, it will pass.
-This is unexpected, because we wanted it to fail.
+That is unexpected because we wanted it to fail.
 Apparently, most inner `runTestSuite` is doing `process.exit(0)`.

 For that to work, we will need to be able to provide a hook into `process.exit(code)` function.
-For that we would need to create a `SimpleProcess` class, that allows installation of such hooks.
+For that, we would need to create a `SimpleProcess` class, that allows installation of such hooks.
 Let's test-drive it!

 ### `process.exit` with hooks